Joshni86/Based-64/README.md

 <img width="272" height="120" alt="image-6" src="https://github.com/user-attachments/assets/69d67ab8-572d-4ace-985b-a99233fd8e02" />

 I just left deepseek to its thinking and just prayed that there would be some miracle.
-And deepseek did some deep thought...
+And deepseek went into some deep thought...

 <img width="495" height="97" alt="image-7" src="https://github.com/user-attachments/assets/d738c2c7-f145-4698-8701-6e2cf8a72fe2" />